Frank Middlemass: Other work

 Middlemass also appeared on radio, most notably playing patriarch Dan Archer, the fourth actor to play the role, in the long-running radio soap opera The Archers.
 He played this role from 1982 until 1986, when the character was killed off.

-Other voice work includes the albums and radio plays: Carol and the Advent Calendar, The Hitchhiker's Guide to the Galaxy and Hordes of the Things.
+Middlemass's voice work includes the albums and radio plays: Carol and the Advent Calendar, The Hitchhiker's Guide to the Galaxy and Hordes of the Things.

-Frank also made the BBC Radio appeal for Headway, the National Head Injuries Association.
+Middlemass also made the BBC Radio appeal for Headway, the National Head Injuries Association.
 He raised a substantial amount of money; letters from admirers came along with some of the cheques.

-He also appeared in films, including roles in Otley (1968), Frankenstein Must Be Destroyed (1969), Say Hello to Yesterday (1970), Madame Sin (1972), Barry Lyndon (1975), The Island (1980), as the voice of the Caterpillar in Dreamchild (1985), and Mrs Caldicot's Cabbage War (2002).
+Middlemass also appeared in films, including roles in Otley (1968), Frankenstein Must Be Destroyed (1969), Say Hello to Yesterday (1970), Madame Sin (1972), Barry Lyndon (1975), The Island (1980), as the voice of the Caterpillar in Dreamchild (1985), and Mrs Caldicot's Cabbage War (2002).

-He joined the Royal Shakespeare Company in 1984 and his Shakespearean roles included Friar Lawrence in Romeo and Juliet, Quince in A Midsummer Night's Dream and Holofernes in Love's Labour's Lost.
+Middlemass joined the Royal Shakespeare Company in 1984 and his Shakespearean roles included Friar Lawrence in Romeo and Juliet, Quince in A Midsummer Night's Dream and Holofernes in Love's Labour's Lost.
 Middlemass also appeared widely in classic plays such as Rosmersholm, Heartbreak House and You Never Can Tell.

 Later years

-Even in his eighties, Frank Middlemass was still performing on stage, notably in The Importance of Being Earnest and toured with a one-man show called Frankly Speaking.
+Even in his eighties, Middlemass was still performing on stage, notably in The Importance of Being Earnest and toured with a one-man show called Frankly Speaking.
 In his final years, he made appearances in Kavanagh QC, Casualty, The 10th Kingdom, Doctors and Midsomer Murders ("Midsomer Rhapsody", 2005).
 As Time Goes By returned for two reunion specials, aired at Christmas 2005, and they were his final television appearances.
 Middlemass never married, and for forty years he had a room in the house of his close friend, actor Geoffrey Toone, who died in 2005 after spending some time resident at Denville Hall.
 "To their general amusement", they were often mistaken to be lovers, but in fact were not.
 Middlemass died, aged 87, in Northwood, London.